zzDRT/PredictiveModeling/pm_service_api_batch.md

 ## Upload a stream file to use in your jobs

-Note: The Machine Learning dashboard is only for real-time scoring.
+**Note**: The Machine Learning dashboard is only for real-time scoring.
 You cannot use it for running jobs (batch scoring).

-Call PUT to make a Modeler stream file accessible for jobs:
+To make a Modeler stream file accessible for jobs, use the `PUT` command:

 ```
 PUT https://{PA Bluemix load balancer URL}/pm/v1/file/{file